 2. INefficient shelf monitoring and optimization processes

-It can be even more damaging when there are Out-of-Stocks (OOS) between both visits.
+It can be even more damaging when there are On Shelf Availability (OSA) or Out-of-Stock (OOS) issues between both visits.
 Since 2002, the worldwide average level of OOS in the FMCG industry has remained unchanged at 8%, according to a study ordered by the Procter & Gamble Company.
 It takes a significant toll on CPG firms who “on average lose 30 percent of [their total] sales when consumers confront an OOS item (due to brand switching and not purchasing at all).”

 3. limited persuasion power with retailers